diegoHurtadoG/AcesEngine/README.md

 ---

-## -Open the solution in VS and build the engine/shape_maker solution-
+## - Open the solution in VS and build the engine/shape_maker solution -
 It is important that the build **MUST** be made in **RELEASE** mode.
 Before opening the example.exe, there is one thing you need to do